fluxamp/vsmkv/README.md

 FUSE, CMake and a compiler supporting the C++14 shared mutex (e.g., GCC >= 5.2) are required.

+Running the unit tests requires the [Criterion](https://github.com/Snaipe/Criterion) framework to be installed.

 ## Installation

 from the commandline: